We have only five rules, so they should be easy to remember and follow.1. Use your real name.

 may decide there is a need to delete a post, close a discussion, or suspend or ban a member.
 The moderators have the final call in these cases.

 The moderators will be firm but fair in the enforcement of these rules.
-Our approach is to be stewards, not micromanagers or policemen.
+Our approach is to be stewards, not micromanagers or police officers.
 This means we’ll keep a close eye on things but will not interfere unless absolutely necessary.
-It also means we will be responsive to requests and concerns from TypeDrawers members.
+It also means we will be responsive to mature requests and concerns from TypeDrawers members.

 Members are welcome to discuss any of the rules by posting a new, topic-specific thread

-Questions or private issues can be sent to a moderator
+Questions or private issues can be sent to the moderators in a direct message.